kapoorlakshya/screen-recorder/README.md

 #### Advanced Options

 You can provide additional parameters to FFmpeg using the `advanced` parameter.
-You can specify input/output specific parameters using the `input: {}` and `output: {}` within the `advanced` Hash.
+You can specify input/output specific parameters using `input: {}` and `output: {}` within the `advanced` Hash.

 ```ruby